wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 1. {{policies}} defines DP policies and specifies concrete policies for endowing VDAFs in {{!VDAF}} with DP.
 [TODO: And other drafts, once they appear.]
+[CP: This API may not be compatible with all DP polices we might want to implement.]

 1. {{dp-in-dap}} specifies the integration of DP policies from the previous section into DAP.
 In particular, it describes changes to the Client, Aggregator, and Collector behavior required to implement the policy.
+[CP:
+   This integration might not be compatible with all DP policies we might want to implement.]

 The following considerations are out-of-scope for this document: